On same field he was injured in 2018, Will Dissly leads all Seahawks receivers vs. Cardinals

 Luke Willson a little nervous but makes big play

-Luke Willson spent the first three weeks of the NFL season working out in San Francisco and hoping that a team would come calling.
+Luke Willson spent the first three weeks of the NFL season working out in San Francisco, hoping that a team would come calling.

-One did on Tuesday — the Seahawks — allowing Willson to return to the team he called his own from 2013-17.
+One did Tuesday — the Seahawks — allowing Willson to return to the team he called his own from 2013 to 2017.

-Sunday, he finally got to take the field again, his first action since last season with the Lions other than in preseason with the Raiders.
+Sunday, he finally got to take the field again, his first action since last season with the Lions other than in the preseason with the Raiders.

-And if Willson was excited to again officially be a Seahawk he was also, as he said, “a little nervous.’’
+And if Willson was excited to again officially be a Seahawk, he was also, as he said, “a little nervous.’’

 “I can run on public fields in San Francisco and lift in a couple of gyms in San Francisco as much as I want — it’s not the same as playing ball,’’ Willson said.
 “And neither is the preseason.
 So it was kind of good to come out here and be able to contribute.’’